10 Motorcycle Safety Myths to Ignore

 Therefore, motorcycle safety should always be your primary concern while riding.
 However, Not everything you hear about motorcycle safety is true.
 In fact, some motorcycle safety myths can actually put you at greater risk.

-Above all, if you are hurt in a motorcycle wreck, call Mike Brandner Injury Attorneys.
+Above all, if you are hurt in a motorcycle wreck, call Mike Brandner Law.
 Our experienced lawyers are here to help you win possible compensation for your injuries.

 Motorcycle Crash Facts